moo-the-cow/IRLshots/README.md

 1. Go to the Settings tab and enable "Send to Discord"
 2. Create a webhook in your Discord server (Server Settings > Integrations > Webhooks)
 3. Copy the webhook URL and paste it into IRLshots

-### Twitch Chat Commands

-1. Go to the Chat Integration tab and enable Twitch integration
-2. Enter your channel name and authentication details
-3. Set the command (default is !polaroid) and permission level
-4. When viewers use the command, IRLshots will take a screenshot

 ## Keyboard Shortcuts